mtorpey/wooden-ships/2-basic.md

 1. Players secretly write down which crew sections are to be used for boarding in the notes section for all ships fouled and/or grappled.
-    If the player does not desire to form any boarding parties \"NBP\" is written.
+    If the player does not desire to form any boarding parties "NBP" is written.
-2. There are three types of boarding parties which may be formed: An offensive boarding party written as \"OBP\" a defensive boarding party written as \"DBP\", and a transfer boarding party written as
+2. There are three types of boarding parties which may be formed: An offensive boarding party written as "OBP" a defensive boarding party written as "DBP", and a transfer boarding party written as "TBP".
-    \"TBP\".
 (These abbreviations will be used to denote the boarding party types hereafter in the rules).
-An \"OBP\" must melee in the Melee Phase.
-A \"DBP\" will melee only if attacked by an opposing
-    \"OBP\".
-A \"TBP\" is used only for transfer of crews between friendly ships.
+An "OBP" must melee in the Melee Phase.
+A "DBP" will melee only if attacked by an opposing "OBP".
+A "TBP" is used only for transfer of crews between friendly ships.
 3. To form a boarding party, the abbreviation for the type of boarding party desired is written in the Notes section plus each crew section number involved.
 More than one type boarding party may be formed per ship.
-4. If there are several ships to which a boarding party could board at the same time, the \"log\" notation should also indicate the ship(s) to be boarded.
+4. If there are several ships to which a boarding party could board at the same time, the "log" notation should also indicate the ship(s) to be boarded.
 5. If all crew sections of a ship are used for boarding parties, that ship may not fire at all in the Combat Phase, or move in the next